What is CJI?

 As you establish policies and procedures to comply with CJIS, you will notice that a lot of the criminal justice information your organization handles includes personal data.
 What kind of data exactly?
 Let’s find out.

-What kind of personal data is involved in CJI?
+What types of data is included in CJI?

 Criminal justice information includes multiple types of personal information, namely: